Overcoming Obstacles. Personal Story of Tragedy to Triumph

-(After this video/article, CLICK HERE to watch another video on your life-purpose.)
+(After this video/article, CLICK HERE to watch another video on the 8 Ways We All Self-Sabotage and How to Stop.)

 The 14th century Frenchman, Michele de Montaigne correctly noted that: